 “Why are you always on my case?
 Do you know how busy I am/how much weight is on my shoulders?”

 After a friend of mine got dumped without cause, he called up his ex the next day for an explanation.
 She sidestepped the issue with, “How could you put me in this position right now?
-Do you know my parents are on vacation on an island that might be hit with a severe thunderstorm?
+Do you know my parents are on vacation on an island that might be hit with a hurricane?
 God, you’re so selfish.”

 They tug at your heartstrings or try to charm you.